Exact eigenstates of multicomponent Hubbard models: SU($N$) magnetic $\eta$ pairing, weak ergodicity breaking, and partial integrability: Introduction

 \section{Introduction}

 The Hubbard model \cite{Hubbard63, Kanamori63, Gutzwiller63} is a quintessential minimal model of interacting fermions.
 This model obeys two simple rules: spin-1/2 fermions hop between lattice sites and interact with each other via an on-site interaction.
-Despite the simplicity of the rules, this model exhibits a rich variety of emergent quantum many-body phenomena such as magnetism and superconductivity \cite{Arovas21, Qin21}.
-Understanding the properties of the Hubbard model provides insights into how order can emerge from the interplay among the Fermi-Dirac statistics, the kinetic energy, and interactions.
+Despite the simplicity, this model exhibits a rich variety of emergent quantum many-body phenomena such as magnetism and superconductivity \cite{Arovas21, Qin21}.
+Understanding the properties of the Hubbard model provides insights into how order can emerge from the interplay among the Fermi-Dirac statistics, kinetics, and interactions.

 While the original Hubbard model concerns two-component (i.e., spin-$1/2$) fermions, its generalization to multicomponent systems has also been studied extensively \cite{Affleck88, Marston89}.
 The multicomponent Hubbard model (MHM) displays unique long-range order because of the large internal degrees of freedom.
 In particular, $N$-component systems may realize SU($N$) magnetism, in which the ordinary spin SU(2) group is generalized to higher-rank Lie groups \cite{Honerkamp04_1, Hermele09, Cazalilla09, Gorshkov10, Corboz11, Wang14, Capponi16}, and also diversify combination of Cooper pairs of fermions \cite{Modawi97, Ho99, Honerkamp04_2, Paananen06, Zhai07, Cherng07, Capponi08, Inaba09, Yip11, Inaba12, Guan13, Okanami14, Koga17, Rapp07, Rapp08, Ozawa10, Ohara11, Nishida12, Niemann12, Tajima19, Tajima21, Yoshida22}.
 Experimentally, quantum simulations with ultracold atoms in optical lattices provide a highly controllable platform for unveiling the physics of the Hubbard model \cite{Esslinger10, Bohrdt21}.
 Since the MHM has experimentally been realized with cold-atom quantum simulators \cite{Taie12, Hofrichter16, Ozawa18, Taie21, Tusi21}, these systems will open a new avenue for exploration of quantum many-body physics of multicomponent fermions \cite{Cazalilla14} which is the primary objective of our study.